aimen-moten/and101-ideas/README.md

 ## Summary

-This document provides an overview, project spec, and wireframes for our team's capstone project: An app that **short description of your app**
+This document provides an overview, project spec, and wireframes for our team's capstone project: An app that **FeastFinder is a culinary discovery app that simplifies meal planning, empowers grocery shopping, and inspires cooking with an extensive library of recipes tailored to users' tastes and dietary preferences.**

-If we had to describe this milestone in three (3) emojis, they would be: **emojis here**
+If we had to describe this milestone in three (3) emojis, they would be: **🔥🔥🔥**

 ## Milestone Requirements